 2. Separate business and personal credit use

-It’s not uncommon for small business owners to use personal credit to pay for business expenses—particularly in very young businesses.
+Small business owners will often use personal credit to pay for business expenses—particularly if they haven’t been in business that long.
 There may be times when this is expedient, but it’s considered best practice to avoid using personal credit to pay for business expenses as much as possible.